vibhorag101/ECommerce-Grocery-Store/README.md

 our actual website which maintains the recording accordingly. if we do any basic change some change happens in or database.

+## Project Report
+Here find the most detailed [Report](https://drive.google.com/file/d/1gwSO9Enmp2_QrMFgUFrtEVAthKgwKdty/view?usp=sharing) you will ever get.
+It has even the most minute details of our project

 ## Tech-Stack Used
 - `Frontend` - HTML, CSS, BootStrap 5, Jinja Template.
 - `Backend` - Python, Flask, MySQL Database.
+- We have populated our database with real and good amount of data to test to the website properly.
+Data coherency has been taken utmost care of.
+- Proper entities have been maintained in our [ER Diagram](https://drive.google.com/file/d/1gwWgqiIbi1ccUUxpN0GYY3s55nHbmFaf/view?usp=sharing).

 We chose `Flask` as our backend becuase we needed the website to be working as quickly as possible to allign with our project timeline.
 Also we chose `MySQL` as our database becuase we were working with it in our DBMS course in Undergrad.